abidkyo/latex-template/README.md

 # LaTeX Template

-LaTeX template for any project.
+LaTeX template for a thesis or report.

 ## Instruction

-1. Copy everything inside this template directory into your project directory.
+1. Download this repository (and rename the directory if necessary).
 1. Rename `template.tex` to `YOUR_PROJECT_NAME.tex`.
 1. Change project name in makefile `PROJNAME=YOUR_PROJECT_NAME`.
 1. Run make.